 Almost all of the program’s Master of Fine Arts students are funded for three years either through graduate teaching assistant positions (GTAs) or through a fellowship.
 In fall 2013, five fiction students and four poetry students entered the program.
 Of those nine new MFA students, all are Graduate Teaching Assistants receiving tuition remission and a stipend.

 The creative writing faculty poets are Albert Goldbarth and Sam Taylor.
-The fiction writers are Josh Barkan and Margaret Dawe.
+The fiction writers are Margaret Dawe and Amy Parker.

 Visiting Distinguished Writers